 Picture this - you've invested loads of time, money, and effort into building and developing your website, traffic has started to rise, and all of a sudden, you get slapped with a "Deceptive site ahead" message in your browser.
 Actually, in most cases we've seen, regular website visitors are the first to report such issues, and that's definitely bad for any business.
 You are not only losing money due to the downtime that you'd experience while fixing the damage, but your company's reputation takes a hit as well.
 And even if you are not running a super-important website, it's still not cool to have your account breached.

 And you might be surprised how often WordPress-based websites get hacked.
-Our Security Incident Response team does a great job of identifying compromised user websites, cleans them whenever possible, and of course issues a notification.
-We do our best to minimize the damage for our users, and we don't require extra payment for these services, unlike most web hosts out there.
 In most cases we see, the hacked application in question is WordPress, usually an outdated version.
 In fairness, we seem to stick to the latest industry trends showing that WordPress accounts for nearly 90% of all hacked CMS websites.
 Here are the exact numbers from Sucuri's official report for 2018:

 Does WordPress Have Security Issues?

 Don't get me wrong.
-These percentages don't mean that WordPress is more vulnerable compared to other CMSs.
-They are just a direct reflection of just how popular each product is.
+These percentages don't mean that WordPress is more vulnerable compared to other CMSes.
+Every sufficiently large piece of software is bound to have security issues.
+This is just the nature of software development.
+These numbers are a direct reflection of just how popular each product is.
 WordPress has been the most dominant CMS by far over the last eight years, and that's why it accounts for nearly 90% of all hacks.
-And while OpenCart accounted for just 0.4% of the hacks on CMSs, that certainly does not mean it's the safest one.
+And while for example OpenCart accounted for just 0.4% of hacked CMSes, that certainly does not mean it's the safest one.